Impacted Crop in Ducks: Causes, Symptoms, Treatment, and Prevention

 7. Abnormal Droppings or Digestive Issues: If you notice that your duck’s droppings have become irregular (such as being excessively watery, discolored, or lacking solid form) or if they seem to be straining to pass waste, this could be a sign of digestive distress related to crop impaction.
 A veterinarian can examine your duck’s digestive system and help alleviate any blockages while ensuring the overall health of their gastrointestinal tract.

 8. Inability to Self-Correct: Sometimes, ducks may attempt to solve the problem themselves by drinking more water, resting, or adjusting their behavior.
-However, if the crop remains visibly impacted or if the duck’s condition does not improve over several hours or days, professional medical attention is necessary.
+However, if the expandable section of the esophagus remains visibly impacted or if the duck’s condition does not improve over several hours or days, professional medical attention is necessary.
 Depending on the severity, the vet may need to manually clear the crop or use medication to help dissolve the blockage.

 Early Medical Intervention is Key